IgorLeSouverain/js-docker-demo-app/README.md

 2. Wait for everything to download

 3. Try to access both the app and the database - open a browser and type *localhost:8081* and *localhost:3000*

+4. Try editing and saving any info at localhost:3000 and then check if MongoDB created new volume and saved edited info

+Troubleshooting
+---

+1. If you don't see MongoDB create a new volume, try sudo docker-compose -f docker-compose restart